hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 Still, I'm not convinced that `@text` is a win over `!text` or just `!`.
 I'm just *okay* with all these variants.

 [8:51:51](#IHuWnb3hFAlHQKtylICpUUbTTcPV2NNf3SI_mqVvEpk) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-Ì†ΩÌ∏õ that‚Äôs what contexts are for
+üòõ that‚Äôs what contexts are for

 [8:52:16](#b_S7khpTMWZ2D3OKZPTekBuEhI_GIVLMNql6QknLFm8) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 `@text` is a win over `!` because you immediately know what it means.